sybrenjansen/mpire/docs/usage/map.rst

 .. note::

     Please keep in mind that to show real-time progress information MPIRE starts an additional child process, which could consume a bit of the available compute power of your machine.
+However, this is often negligible.

 Multiple progress bars with nested WorkerPools